 The world is becoming increasingly more connected and convenient with digital technologies such as the Cloud, Big Data, mobile, Internet of Things, and Artificial Intelligence.
 But this convenience leads to greater challenges in security, compliance, data protection, regulations, and privacy – and greater costs.* For our protection, security can no longer be just an afterthought.

-Today there are more than 300,000 cybersecurity job openings*.
-To meet the growing demand, Purdue University is collaborating with industry leaders to offer a new “Design for Security” badge program led by Purdue’s School of Industrial Engineering and Purdue Online Learning.
+Today, there are more than 313,000 cyber security job openings*.
+To meet the growing demand, Purdue University is offering a new “Design for Security” program in collaboration with Intel on course materials and led by Purdue’s School of Industrial Engineering and Purdue Online.
+(Registration available here.)

 The program is open to all STEM disciplines but designed specifically for technical professionals, working engineers, and students with an awareness of secure design.
 This digital badge program includes multiple online courses to deal with the complexities of designing and manufacturing components and products that will be delivered and integrated into secure customer solutions.
 These courses will allow individuals to benefit by gaining advanced knowledge that could be applied immediately to their current roles, projects, and initiatives where they could incorporate security from the onset while learning occurs in a flexible online environment.

 REGISTER TODAY!
 Security courses by Purdue Engineering begin soon!

 Four Foundational Courses

 |Secure Design Lifecycle - A critical part of all stages of the design process is embracing the mindset that security is not an afterthought.
 This course covers the integration of security in the design lifecycle, helping develop the security first mindset.||1.5||

 2020 Start Date